Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 See Ed Young's and Joel Osteen's love fest.
 HERE

 And did I mention that Young preaching at T.D.
-Jakes' church in, I believe, 2015, bounded onto stage saying it was great to be back "home" at the Potter's House and that you could not find another couple like T.D Jakes and his wife who are "definitely on a another level" in the first 40 seconds of THIS video.
+Jakes' church in, I believe, 2015, bounded onto stage saying it was great to be back "home" at the Potter's House and that you could not find another couple like T.D Jakes and his wife who are "definitely on a another level".
+SEE

 In a love fest aired on TBN's Praise The Lord, Young opined that Jakes was the "poster child" for creativity - the greatest preacher he has ever heard.
 He added

 The storytelling, how you're so Biblically based, how you're non-linear and yet linear, how you weave in the plot, and at the end - boom!
 I mean, I have a collection of this guy's tapes in my office.
 Whenever I get down and depressed, I just pop in Bishop!

 Matthew Lee Anderson.
 The Trouble with Ed Young's Rooftop Sexperiment.
 CHristianity Today.